Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Results: Training and Evaluating Models

 \subsection{Training and Evaluating Models}

-Each model is trained using the same loss function until convergence (as seen in figure Fig. \ref{fig:loss_conv}) and over the same time scale, on the order of the Kolmogorov time.
-The fully SPH parameterized model Eq.(\ref{eq:phys_wab}) is trained with the two novel parameterized smoothing kernels Eq. \ref{eq:wab} and Eq. \ref{eq:w2ab}, then the learned smoothing kernels are compared in Section \ref{sec:comp_new_W} with respect to how they improve the generalizability as well as the shapes of the learned kernels Fig. \ref{fig:comp_ws}.
-Once the models are trained, they are used to make forward predictions over larger time scales as seen in Fig. \ref{fig:gen_t_qual_dns} (on the order of the eddy turn over time) and over different turbulent Mach numbers as seen in Section \ref{sec:dns_gen_lf}.
-These forward predictions are evaluated with respect to loss functions as a performance measure, and detailed statistical comparisons are given, such as the energy spectrum Fig. \ref{fig:ek_over_t_1}, acceleration statistics Fig. \ref{fig:comp_w_ga_mt_t} and single particle statistics Fig. \ref{fig:sing_part_stats_all}.
-The overall trend is observed; the SPH - informed models perform best at generalizing to different flows, where the parameterized smoothing kernel $W_2$ with the fully SPH informed model performs best at generalizing with respect to statistical and field based diagnostics.
+Parameter estimation (i.e training) is performed on each model on the order of the Kolmogorov time using the mixed mode gradient based optimization with the field based loss function (and statistical based loss Section \ref{sec:results_append} using velocity increment) until convergence (see Fig. \ref{fig:loss_conv}).
+Once all the models are trained, they are used to make forward predictions over larger time scales as seen in Fig. \ref{fig:gen_t_qual_dns} (on the order of the eddy turn over time) and over different turbulent Mach numbers as seen in Table \ref{table:use-cases}.
+The future state predictions are evaluated with respect to loss functions as a performance measure, and detailed statistical comparisons are given.